Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Theoretical framework

 The build up of a net positive charge inside a central region of a galaxy or galaxy cluster, implies that some electrons must move outwards.
-Let us denote the crossover radius by $R_{\rm co}$; beyond it, the expelled electrons make up a net negative charge density.
-The included net charge $Q(r)$ grows up to $R_\co$ but decays beyond it, making $\rho_E=Q^2/8\pi r^4$ decay quicker than $1/r^4$ at large $r$.
-Approximating $v^2(r)$ here by $GM_\dm(r)/r$ and denoting $v^2(r)=v_2(t)$ and $Q^2(r)=r^2q_2(t)/4G$ with $t=\log(r/$kpc), it follows that \BEQ 2q_2+\dot q_2=4v_2+4\dot v_2-\ddot v_2-\dddot {v}_{ 2}, \EEQ so that the crossover radius where $Q'(R_\co)=0$, now set by the condition $2q_2+\dot q_2=0$, is related to the rotation curve.
-In integral form Eq. (\ref{q2dot}) reads \BEQ q_2=2v_2+\dot v_2-\ddot v_2. \EEQ These relations offer a test between the electric charge (and field) and the rotation curve.
+Let us introduce a crossover radius by $R_{\rm co}$; beyond it, the expelled electrons make up a net negative charge density.
+The included net charge $Q(r)$ grows up to $R_\co$ but decays beyond it, making $\rho_E=Q^2/8\pi r^4$ decay quicker than $1/r^4$ at moderately large $r$.
+The radial {\it size} of the {\it galaxy (cluster)} $R_g$ can be defined as the radius where $Q(r)\to0$; due to the large strength of electrostatics, this is a {\it sharp} boundary.